JulieMontoya/BCP_design/schematic/parts_db.md

 ## EXAMPLES OF CONTAINER PARTS

-**2904** is an LM2904 dual op-amp.
+**DOPA** is a dual op-amp such as LM2904 or NE5532, which share a common pin-out.
 This consists of three systems; two operational amplifiers and a power connector.

 System 0 is an operational amplifier whose non-inverting input is connected to pin 3, inverting input to pin 2 and output to pin 1.